-In the autumn statement, we announced a £1 billion package of business rate support, which included a £1,000 discount for shops, pubs and restaurants with rateable values below £50,000.
-That could benefit three in four pubs.
-We are also providing funding to help communities diversify their pubs, and pubs can be saved through the community right to bid.
+In last year’s autumn statement we announced a £1 billion package of business rate support, which included a £1,000 discount for small businesses with rateable values above £50,000.
+That is benefiting three out of four pubs.

 I am grateful to my hon.
 Friend for that answer and for the work the Government have done on reducing the burden of business rates.
 Will he consider further reform, such as standardised billings and an appeals process, to reduce yet more of the burden on small businesses and community pubs such as the Charcoal Burner in Furnace Green?

 I commend my hon.
 Friend on his work in supporting the pub industry.
 As well as the £1 billion package to help bills, we are considering ways in which the regime could be improved through a review of our business rates administration.
 We are also looking at ways to speed up the appeals process, to make it more transparent for businesses.

 The problem with pubs in inner-city areas such as London is that the land they sit on is so valuable that they fall prey to property developers who want to build houses, as has happened to the Dutch House public house in my constituency.
 Is it not about time that we told developers that they are not going to take away these assets, which are highly valued by local communities, just for their profits?
 Will the Minister take some action to ensure that we protect pubs in such a situation?

 We have already put in place a community right to bid process.
 As well as discounts for the associated business rates, councils can use article 4 directions if they want to shape their particular community and to shape how such businesses are established.
 The hon.
 Gentleman is right that the pub plays a really important role in the community.
 The good news is that beer is 8p cheaper as a consequence of this Government.